 Hotels near Hawaii Volcanoes National Park

 Volcano Village is a popular holiday village close to Hawaii Volcanoes National Park and amidst the rain forest.
 However, most accommodations here are pretty basic and didn’t really appeal to us.
 And since Hilo is actually just a 40 minute drive away, we chose to keep the Grand Naniloa Hotel as our travel base for Hawaii Volcanoes National Park too.
 It’s the best hotel around on the island’s east side and it offers gorgeous views over Hilo bay.
-Click here to check out the TripAdvisor reviews.

 Is the Kilauea Iki Trail on your Hawaii bucket list?